- Use Case

 If it’s an internal destination, check ‘internal network’ and start a

 $ relay forward --bucket new http://localhost:8080

 Currently Webhook Relay forwards:

 - URL query, for example

 - Extra path that’s after your public input endpoints:

 Sometimes applications that send webhooks accept certain headers, status code or body.
-To configure these settings, go to your bucket details and click on a settings icon near the input URL that you want to configure:
+To configure these settings, go to your bucket details and click on a CONFIGURE button:

 Output configuration allows overriding request headers so users can add any headers on top.
 To view output settings, go to outputs tab in bucket details and click CONFIGURE on any output:

 You can also update output destination and headers through CLI:

 relay output update OutputName --bucket Test --header secret-token=123456 --destination https://127.0.0.1:1880